Are you buying your home in Austin? Austin Portfolio Real Estate can help.

-For most people, purchasing a home is a stressful event.
-However, with some up-front planning, it isn't very complicated.
+For many people, buying a home can be a stressful event.
+But with a bit of up-front planning, it isn't that complicated.

 Step 1 – Prepare to buy a home

 There are several things you should do before beginning your home search.

 When you begin your search, you'll want to form a list of items you need to have, plan for what neighborhoods and school districts you want to live in, and begin working on your budget.

 Ensuring your mortgage payment is less than or around 30 percent of your net monthly income is a good guideline to follow.

 Step 2 – Get in touch with a real estate agent in Austin

 I'd be more than happy to arrange a time to get together with you and speak with you about why you want to buy a home and get an idea of your future plans.